mariyamansuri99/IST_782/IST_718_BigDataAnalytics_Project/README.md

 # Efficient Supply Chain Management for HIV Health Commodities

 ## Project Overview
-The project was done by me and my group for the clas IST 718 Big Data Anaytics, this project applies big data analytics and machine learning to optimize the supply chain for HIV health commodities.
+The project was done by me and my group for the class IST 718 Big Data Anaytics, this project applies big data analytics and machine learning to optimize the supply chain for HIV health commodities.
 By leveraging PySpark, the analysis aims to do delivery delay prediction, identify infuencing factors and improve logistical efficiency.
 The dataset, sourced from the USAID Supply Chain Shipment Pricing Dataset, includes information on global shipments, costs, delivery timelines, and vendor details.

 ## Repository Structure
 This repository contains the following files: